-Sand carving is a performance art, much like ice carving.
-Professional sand carving artists, Peter Vogelaar and Guy-Olivier Deveau will transform local quarry sand into sand carving masterpieces for you to enjoy.
-Local artists will be mentored by Peter and Guy to present a signature sculpture for our Canada 150 celebrations.
+Sand carving is performance art, much like ice carving.
+Professional sand carving artists, Peter Vogelaar from Winlaw, BC and Guy-Olivier Deveau from Quebec City, QC, transform sand from the Burnco Plant near Wabamun into sand carving masterpieces for you to enjoy.

-Boardwalk Sand on Whyte is produced by the Ice on Whyte Festival Society in partnership with Boardwalk Rental Communities, local businesses and granting agencies.
+Boardwalk Sand on Whyte is produced by the Ice on Whyte Festival Society in partnership with Boardwalk local businesses and funders.

 Read all about the success of Boardwalk Sand on Whyte 2018